Dragon-Wonder/Attacker-The-Game/README.md

   ~Might need to also redo entirely the damage and health calculation depending on what I end up changing

-*Chnage level ups to be you can place any amount of points in any stat.

 *Implenment a walking action betwene fight.

   ~Random chnace to run into moster